 The <metadata> element shall contain the <TIME_SYSTEM> child to define the reference time scale for the segment.
 Use of values other than those in annex A must be documented in an ICD.

 NOTE – The following XML layout corresponds to the intended PRM structure according to the previous requirements.
+Lower level details as those shonw in this layout are descrbied in subsequent sections of the document.
+The purpose of the following figure is to provide the high level structure of the PRM document only.

-<prm xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="ndmxml-1.0-master.xsd" id="CCSDS_PRM_VERS" version="1.0">
+<?xml version=”1.0” encoding=”UTF-8”?> <prm id="CCSDS_PRM_VERS" version="1.0">

 <header>